 In this post, you will learn how to deploy Known Issue Rollback KIR Using Group Policy.
-Known Issue Rollback KIR, a new capability that can quickly return an impacted device back to productive use if an issue arises during a Windows update.
+Known Issue Rollback KIR, is a new capability that can quickly return an impacted device back to productive use if an issue arises during a Windows update.

 If Microsoft determines that a nonsecurity update has a critical regression or similar issue, Microsoft generates a KIR.
 Microsoft announces the KIR in the Windows Health Dashboard and adds the information to the following locations –